liangshiweigithub/update/Vulkan-2.md

     9. **Selecting Presentation Mode**

-       Presentation modes determines the way images will be processed internally by the presentation egine and displayed on the screen.
+       Presentation modes determines the way images will be processed internally by the presentation engine and displayed on the screen.

        1. single buffer: The draw operations were visible.
-       2. dubble buffer: Prevent the visibility of drawing operations.
-During presentation, the contents of the second image was copied into the first image (earlier) or (later) the image was swapped which means that their pinters was exchanged.
+       2. double buffer: Prevent the visibility of drawing operations.
+During presentation, the contents of the second image was copied into the first image (earlier) or (later) the image was swapped which means that their pointers was exchanged.
        3. Tearing was another issue with displaying images, so the ability to wait for the vertical blank signal was introduced if we want to avoid it.
 But waiting introduced another proble: input lag.
 So double buffering was changed into tripple buffering in which we were drawing into two back buffers intechangeably and during v-sync the most recent one was used for presentation.

        Presentation mode determines how to deal with all these issues, how to present iamges on the screen and whether we want to use v-sync.
 Available presentation mode are